JaywongWang/DenseVideoCaptioning/README.md

 Other versions may also work.

-**Update:** I correct some naming error and simply the proposal loss using tensorflow built-in function.
+**Update:** I correct some naming errors and simplify the proposal loss using tensorflow built-in function.